tdwg/bdq/tg2/_review/docs/tutorial/index.md

 * **Measure** Quantify an aspect of data quality (numerical result) or measure completeness (COMPLETE/NOT_COMPLETE)
 * **Issue** Flag potential problems for human review (POTENTIAL_ISSUE/NOT_ISSUE)

-We choose VALIDATION for this test because we are asserting whether data meets specific criteria (COMPLIANT vs. NOT_COMPLIANT).
+We choose VALIDATION for this Test because we are asserting whether data meets specific criteria (COMPLIANT vs. NOT_COMPLIANT).

 * **Test Type** Validation